Preparation is important

 - Remember to have a copy of your CV with you – the first section of the interview will be a CV review so it’s important you can discuss this with your interviewers

 - Have a mock interview – ask a friend or family member to pretend to interview you so you have a chance to practise what you want to say

-- Understand the job description and what are the key skills and experiences being asked for.
-Think about when you have delivered in these key areas, especially focusing on achievements and successes (consider the STAR technique to ‘paint a picture’) and ensure the panel really understands your efforts and recognises the outcomes you achieved.
+- Understand the job description and the key skills and experiences being asked for.
+Think of examples of when you have delivered in these key areas, especially focusing on achievements and successes.
+Consider using the STARR technique, explained below, to ensure the panel really understands your efforts and recognises the outcomes you achieved

-- The difference between a good interview and a great interview can be showing what you have researched about the organisation.
-Search this website to find out more about the work we do supporting the UK’s armed forces.
+- The difference between a good interview and a great interview can be showing that you have researched the organisation.
+Search our website to find out more about the work we do supporting the UK’s armed forces.

 - We will be looking for you to display how you fit in with our behaviours, consider these when explaining your experience:

 - We work as one team with our customer